nlemoine/wp-better-emails/readme.txt

 * Arabic - [Yaser Maadan](http://www.englize.com/ "Yaser Maadan")
 * Simplified Chinese - [Will Yuan](http://yslove.net/ "Will Yuan")
 * Brazilian portuguese - [Johnny Bauer](mailto:thankamikase@yahoo.com.br "Johnny Bauer")
+* Russian - Vsevolod Bauer
+* Farsi

 I'm looking for translators to extend to other languages.
-If you have translated the plugin in your language or want to, please let me know : plugins [ at ] artyshow-studio.fr
+If you have translated the plugin in your language or want to, please let me know : wpbetteremails [ at ] iamnico.la

 = Credits =